Lemonexe/PWN2/wiki/data.md

 Stored in *classes.json*, contains all game classes.

 Associative array - each game class is an object under key (its identifier).
 Each object can contain anything really...
-There 4 categories so far, the category is saved in the mandatory **purpose** property.
+There 4 categories so far, the category is saved in the mandatory **purposes** property.
 One class can have more purposes, therefore it's an array.

 Purposes:
 - mapObject - will cause collisions with player, either acting as a barrier or invoking onwalk callback